Will a Handwritten Agreement Hold Up In Court?

 Even though most small business owners utilize printed contracts when dealing with employees, sales, vendors, and clients, they still sometimes use handwritten agreements.
 It typically comes down to the practicality of writing a contract or multiple contracts out by hand, which is often why printed contracts take precedence.

-Yes.
+Yes, it needs to be signed by the people making the agreement or representatives authorized to make the agreement on a company's behalf.
 You are authorized to write any document that can be recognized as valid and enforceable in a court of law as long as it follows any statutes and is valid and legal.
 Even though these documents can be used as evidence in court, they will not always result in a ruling your way.
 All contracts must follow legal requirements and certain guidelines to be considered enforceable.

 The reason why it is often recommended to have lawyer's draft agreements is that they know the legal requirements and statutes that the court is looking for the agreement to be valid.